dennisbrowngerminiasi/omega-bull-data-manager/Arch/high-level-arch.md

 in-memory quote cache for the latest point-in-time price.
 A global snapshot state tracks the last update epoch and timestamp using a seqlock style scheme.

-An NDJSON TCP server exposes discovery and point quote endpoints:
+The main entry point launches both the shared dictionary service and an NDJSON TCP server for discovery and point quotes:

 - `list_tickers` — returns the set of tickers backed by shared memory
 - `get_quote` — retrieves the latest quote from the in-memory cache with stale